Top Back to top

 Quality Management Sessions

 The Quality Management Day takes place on the Tuesday of the Meeting.
 The integration of this programme represents a firm commitment by the Society to quality in transplantation.
-The Quality Management sessions are an excellent opportunity to meet colleagues and share experience in this increasingly important area.
+The Quality Management sessions are an excellent opportunity to meet colleagues and share experiences in this increasingly important area.

-Patient, Family and Donor Day
+Patient, Family and Donor Day & Patient Advocacy Sessions

-The objective of this special day is to allow the patients involved in a transplant process, and the family members and donors, to exchange experiences, learn from each other and also learn more about the latest research outcomes in the field from a panel of specialists.
+The objective of this special day is to allow the patients involved in a transplant process, and the family members and donors, to exchange experiences, learn from each other, and also learn more about the latest research outcomes in the field from a panel of specialists.

-The Patient, Family and Donor Day has sessions directed at patients, families and donors, as well as sessions for patient advocates and representatives.
+The Patient, Family and Donor Day has sessions directed at patients, families, and donors, as well as sessions for patient advocates and representatives.

 Go to the Patient, Family and Donor Day page for more information.